 Anne Sheehan Group

 I am interested in the geophysical study of the crust and upper mantle of the Earth and its relation to tectonic deformation.
-My ongoing projects include work in New Zealand, the Bighorn Mountains in Wyoming, and the Rio Grande Rift.
+My ongoing projects include work in New Zealand, the Rio Grande Rift, the Rocky Mountains, and the Great Plains.